 Further information: In your application, you will be asked questions relating to your knowledge and experience of those fields that are not your main area of study (fine art, history of art or science).
 Though we do not expect candidates to have deep knowledge of all three fields, a level of interest in them is essential, and evidence of aptitude in them at GCSE level can be beneficial.
 Equally, previous conservation experience is not required, though some understanding of the nature of paintings conservation is desirable.

-English language requirements: If your first language is not English, we require proof of English language proficiency –please see the English Language Requirements page.
+English language requirements: If your first language is not English, we require proof of English language proficiency.
+If you are invited to the interview, it is recommended to submit your test results before the interview.
+If you are unable to do so, you will be asked to submit your test results no later than the acceptance deadline.
+Please see the English Language Requirements page.

 Year 1: This year focuses on the acquisition of foundation knowledge and the development and application of scientific methods.
 Courses focus on the theory, ethics and practice of conservation, technology and history of easel paintings, art history and technical study.
 Applied science is integrated throughout theoretical and practical courses.
-The teaching provides a foundation for understanding and identifying condition and conservation requirements.
-Practical work in the studio forms a substantial part of each term and introduces the application of principles and theory to the practical conservation and examination of easel paintings.
+The teaching provides a foundation for understanding and identifying the condition and conservation requirements of easel paintings.
+Practical work in the studio forms a substantial part of each term, beginning with replica-making and the examination of easel paintings, and then introducing the application of principles and theory of conservation to practical conservation.

 Year 2: The majority of time in the second year is devoted to practical work in the studio, with students becoming increasingly independent in carrying out conservation work.
 Lectures and workshops are devoted to preventive conservation and collections care with a monitoring exercise, and advanced principles and theory of conservation.